 - Whether you choose to revitalize your existing lawn or start fresh with a new lawn or lawn alternative, remember that it will require regular watering until established or it starts to rain on a regular basis.

 Looking for more in-depth information on lawns or lawn alternatives?

-Check out the Planting & Maintaining Your Lawn brochure of the Turfgrass Water Conservation Alliance website for more information on waterwise grass varieties.
-Our 7 Steps for Creating a Waterwise Landscape and waterwise plant guide have great ideas for replacing some or all of your lawn with alternatives, waterwise plants, or hardscapes.
+Check out the Planting & Maintaining Your Lawn (PDF) brochure of the Turfgrass Water Conservation Alliance website for more information on waterwise grass varieties.
+Our 7 Steps for Creating a Waterwise Landscape (PDF) and waterwise plant guide (PDF) have great ideas for replacing some or all of your lawn with alternatives, waterwise plants, or hardscapes.